 Pultrusion is a manufacturing process used to create continuous lengths of fiber reinforced polymer (FRP) composites with constant cross-sections.
 This process is cost-effective and very efficient, making it appealing for use in a wide range of applications.
 Pultruded composite shapes (profiles) exhibit similar performance characteristics of standard metal shapes, but offer distinct advantages over these materials.
 Here we discuss how pultrusion works to help you better understand the process and its benefits.

 Pultrusion is one of the first composite manufacturing processes developed and has been used since 1951.
 It has consistently evolved to meet the diverse needs of the industries it serves.
 This method of manufacturing creates consistent cross-section FRP profiles that closely resemble the steel profiles typically used in construction.
-It is analogous to extrusion, but this process pulls fiber reinforcement.
-Pultruded FRP composite sections are used to quickly and easily construct corrosion-resistant, lightweight, and electrically non-conductive alternatives to steel structures.
-Examples of typical uses include decking and planking, structural profiles and plates, bridge components, grating, and more.
+It is analogous to extrusion, but this process pulls fiber reinforcement through a die.
+Pultruded FRP composite sections are used to quickly and easily construct corrosion-resistant, lightweight and electrically non-conductive alternatives to steel structures.
+Examples of typical uses include decking and planking, structural profiles and plates, bridge components, grating and more.

-Although FRP can be produced using a variety of manufacturing methods, pultrusion is a popular choice due to its cost-effectiveness, energy efficiency, affordability, eco-friendliness, and minimal waste production.
+Although FRP can be produced using a variety of manufacturing methods, pultrusion is a popular choice due to its cost-effectiveness, energy efficiency, affordability, eco-friendliness and minimal waste production.
 It is the best method for situations requiring large quantities, rapid production and continuous manufacturing.
-Pultruded FRP composites offer an array of benefits when compared to traditional construction materials such as steel, wood, or concrete.
-Some of these benefits include:

 Pultrusion is an eco-friendly manufacturing option, producing significantly fewer pollutants than many alternatives.
 It is also cost-effective and highly efficient, giving it widespread appeal.
 The pultrusion manufacturing process consists of the following four steps: